je-can-code/CAEX/readme.md

 Chef Adventure!
 EX
 ======
 ### How do I play?
+ - First first, enter the _project directory above.
- - First, download the game like this:
+ - Then, download the game like this:
 ![how2dl](https://github.com/jragyn/CAEX/raw/master/_project/img/how2download.png "Logo Title Text 1")
 - Second, open the zip, and drop the files into a directory of your choice.
 - Third, open the project in RPG Maker MV, and just hit run to play!